OCTACHRON Manual

 Mutation

-Randomly plays additional steps in your track and also randomly leaves some set steps out.
+Randomly plays additional steps in your track and randomly leaves some steps out.

 (This duplicates the probability setting in an even easier and intuitive way.
-Though if you want absolute control, you can still use the probability setting too of course.)
+Though if you want absolute control, you can still use the probability setting.)

 Track Settings

-Via long press or shift + tap on the left column of a track you also find more settings.
+Via long press or shift + tap on the left column of a track and scrolling down a little, you also find more settings.

 Move X